-The School has a number of scholarships on offer for full-time UK/EU students which will pay the entire fees and in some cases additional support towards living costs.
-These are highly competitive so we suggest you apply early.
+The School has a number of scholarships on offer for full-time UK/EU students which will pay up to the full course fee.
+If you wish to be considered, we recommend that you apply early.

 - A first degree (minimum second class honours) from a recognised university in a numerate subject such as Mathematics, Operational Research, Statistics, Management Science, Economics, Engineering, Computer Science, Geography or a suitable Science degree.